 If you want the best and quickest results possible, be on the lookout for changes in your cervical mucus, such as thickening, changes in color, or increased amounts.

-These changes can help you figure out when ovulation might be approaching, so you’ll have an idea when to start testing.
+These changes can help you figure out when ovulation might be approaching, so you’ll know when to start testing.

 One of the best things about ovulation test strips is that they don’t require you to use them first thing after waking up.